clanlorio/clanlorio.github.io/README.md

 <img src="https://clanlorio.github.io/assets/skull.png" width="16px" alt=":skull:" title=":skull:">

-### An idea, minecraft-textures, and a font file walk into a bar..
+### An idea, minecraft-textures, and a font file walk into a bar...

-Credit goes to [destruc7i0n](https://github.com/destruc7i0n) for..
+Credit goes to [destruc7i0n](https://github.com/destruc7i0n) for:

 * The idea behind recreating minecraft's crafting in html/css for the purpose of displaying crafting recipes.
 To be specific, the "Crafting Area" section on [crafting.thedestruc7i0n.ca](https://crafting.thedestruc7i0n.ca/)